-Born in Zanesville, Ohio, Angus served as a military teamster in Kansas and briefly joined the Kansas Volunteer Cavalry.
-He was with General Custer, when he assaulted Black Kettle’s village at the Battle of the Washita in Oklahoma in 1868.
-Afterwards he continued to drive wagons in Indian Territory.
+Angus was born in Zanesville, Ohio, in 1849 and grew up to serve as a military teamster in Kansas and briefly joined the Kansas Volunteer Cavalry.
+He was with General Custer when he assaulted Black Kettle’s village at the Battle of the Washita in Oklahoma in 1868.
+Afterward, he continued to drive wagons in Indian Territory.
 In 1880 he was driving a herd of cattle from Texas to a ranch near Sheridan, Wyoming and upon his arrival, decided to stay.